yurinanakazato/yurinanakazato.github.io/_pages/en-us/talks.md

 [17*] 2026.05: Invited seminar talk, Princeton University, The United States

+[16*] 2026.04: "Inner Structure and ISM of Early Galaxies from Cosmic Dawn to the EoR:
-[16*] 2026.04: Invited seminar talk, University of Maryland, The United States
+Insights from FirstLight simulations and JWST & ALMA", invited seminar talk, University of Maryland, The United States

 [15] 2025.11: "Chemical & Dynamical Evolution of high-redshift [OIII] emitters using FirstLight zoom-in simulations", CCA-NY area galaxy seminar, Flatiron Institute